gongbushilang/FMAA-OPT/README.md

 Our study refers to this multiobjective algorithm for practical ecological reservoir operation applications.

 # Installation
--MATLAB R2019b and later versions are required.
+- MATLAB R2019b and later versions are required.